jstmcneil/Github-Action/GithubAction-Setup/README.md

 These resources should provide an iterative feedback loop which allows developers to quickly make the required security changes.

 ## Run Types
-As it is defaultly configured, there are two ways to run this GitHub Action.
+As it is configured, there are two ways to run this GitHub Action.
 1. Upon every push to the main branch, the GitHub action will run.
 2. To run this manually, go to _Actions > Docker-Run > Run Workflow > Select Branch & Click "Run Workflow"_

 There are other ways to trigger a GitHub action.
-If these default options don't work for you, it is reccomended that you take a look at the documentation in order to produce a solution that works for you.
+If these default options don't work for you, it is recommended that you take a look at the documentation in order to produce a solution that works for you.